-The United States Department of the Treasury is committed to writing new documents in plain language by October 2011, using the Federal Plain Language Guidelines.
+The Department of the Treasury is committed to writing new documents in plain language using the Federal Plain Language Guidelines.

-- is necessary for obtaining any federal government benefit or service or filing taxes;
+· is necessary for obtaining a federal government benefit or service or filing taxes;

-- provides information about any federal government benefit or service; or
+· provides information about a federal government benefit or service; or

-- explains to the public how to comply with a requirement that the federal government administers or enforces.
+· explains to the public how to comply with a requirement that the federal government administers or addresses.

 The best writing tells a reader exactly what she needs to know without using unnecessary or ambiguous language.
 The federal government should write in a style that makes information accessible to all the people it serves.
 Clear communication can save time and money and enhance public response to government programs.
 Treasury endeavors to write clearly to help all people understand the work Treasury does and the services we provide.

 Much of the work Treasury performs focuses on subject matter that can involve complex, technical language.
 Treasury is devoted, however, to publishing documents and other information that are written clearly without sacrificing the quality and accuracy of the information we are conveying.
 To meet this goal, we compiled our Plain Writing Act Implementation Plan .
 Visitors to this website can track our progress in our 2014 Compliance Report, which marks the significant progress we have made relative to our 2013 Compliance Report.
 We intend to continue to build on the progress we have made in the past year by continuing to devise creative ways to implement the principles of the Act into Treasury’s writing.

 While our plain writing effort is well underway, we are always looking to improve.
 We need your help not only to comply with the Act, but improve the efficiency of our interactions with the public.
 As we continue to implement our plan, please feel free to submit comments to PlainWriting@treasury.gov and let us know what we’re doing well, and most importantly, what we could be doing better.